 Google Sheets needs no introduction.
 The Cloud-based spreadsheets application made our work lives so easy.
 Previously, organizing and sharing the information files was a problem to reckon with.
-But, we can access Google Sheets from anywhere and on any device.
+Now we can access Google Sheets from anywhere and on any device.

-Why should Google Sheets link?
+Why should we link Google Sheets spreadsheets?

 Rafael works as a data analyst in a processed-food supply company that uses Google Sheets for their spreadsheet needs.
 Kirk is a research assistant who reports to Rafael.
 Rafael’s job requires him to analyze the end-customer survey data he receives from Kirk.
 Afterwards, Rafael draws insights and shares them with his management.
-There are two different spreadsheet related tasks in this entire process
+There are two different spreadsheet related tasks in this entire process.

 - Rafael needs to access the Customer Survey Data file from Kirk.

 - He also needs to share the Customer Insights file to his management.

 In any other time, it would have to be that Rafael needs to exchange these files over emails.
 It can get tiring for Rafael if he were to do this information exchange manually every single day.
 Consequently, if there is any way this can be done automatically, he is up for it.